solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Subscription access to Azure OpenAI service.
 Start here to [Request Access to Azure OpenAI Service]
--   Azure Cloud Shell environment (follow [these instructions] to setup the Cloud Shell)
+-   Azure Cloud Shell environment (follow [these instructions] to setup your Cloud Shell)

 ## Deployment steps

-Follow the steps below to deploy the solution an Azure subscription.
+Follow the steps below to deploy the solution to your Azure subscription.

 1. Create a cloud shell PowerShell environment in a tenant that contains the target subscription.